open-ephys/next-gen-system/specification.md

 - xillybus.

 2do: _possible exception to the independence of drivre/interconnect implementation_:
-it seems posisble that we want to be able to (optionally) configure the interconnect - for instance selecting block transfer sizes for a speed thourghput tradeoff.
-We could specify that this is optional and of course not driver independent, but that all API implementations should come with defualt values so that no specific configuration is stricktly required.
+it seems possible that we want to be able to (optionally) configure the interconnect - for instance selecting block transfer sizes for a speed thourghput tradeoff.
+We could specify that this is optional and of course not driver independent, but that all API implementations should come with defualt values so that no specific configuration is strictly required.
+Maybe oiSetStreamAttributes already covers this?
+Or could there be other configuration options that are needed in special cases?

 ### API